-Eligibility of Use
+A. Eligibility of Use

 The Howell Carnegie District Library offers full services to all residents, property owners, and business owners within the library district.
 Proof of residency or ownership of property or business shall be required to obtain a library card.
 Proof of identification is required each time a person replaces her/his library card.
 The library district is legally defined by the boundaries of the Howell Public Schools as they existed on October 4, 1988 and as amended in 1998.
 (Map available upon request)

-Business Use Only ‑ persons who live outside of the service area but are an employee of local businesses or organizations may get a card.
-Cards are renewable annually and proof of employment with a local business or organization is required.
+- Business Use Only persons who live outside of the service area but are employed by local businesses or organizations can get a card.
+Cards are renewable annually, and proof of employment with a local business or organization is required.
+Some restrictions may apply.

-Howell Public School Student ecard – in partnership with Howell Public Schools, students are issued an ecard providing access to databases and digital downloads only.
+- Howell Public School Student ecard – in partnership with Howell Public Schools, students are issued an ecard providing access to databases and digital downloads only.

-A non‑resident may purchase a card for an annual fee which shall be set by the Library Board of Trustees.
-The fee entitles the card holder to full services of the library.
+- A nonresident can purchase a card for an annual fee that shall be set by the Library Board of Trustees.
+Some restrictions may apply.

-Reciprocal borrowing privileges are extended to any person who presents proof of sharing fully in support of a member public library that participates in the MelCat Visiting Patron program.
+- Reciprocal borrowing privileges are extended to any person who presents proof of sharing fully in support of a member public library that participates in the MelCat Visiting Patron program.

 BRD APR 10/10/95

-Loan of Materials
+B. Loan of Materials

 Every effort will be made to retrieve overdue materials.
-Procedures may include emails, phone calls, texts, certified letters and the services of a collection agency.
+Procedures may include emails, phone calls, texts, certified letters, and the services of a collection agency.

-Fines will be charged for overdue, lost and damaged materials.
+- Fines will be charged for overdue, lost and damaged materials.

-Fees for services and the fine schedule shall be posted.
+- Fees for services and the fine schedule shall be posted.

 It is the policy of the Howell Carnegie District Library to preserve the confidentiality and privacy of the registration and circulation records of its patrons to the fullest extent permitted by law.
 To that end, the registration and circulation records of the library shall be released or disclosed only as provided for herein.

-In compliance with the amended Michigan Library Privacy Act [Act No. 445 of 1982 as amended], a parent or legal guardian who signs to accept legal responsibility for return of his/her child’s library materials and accepts financial liability for that child’s library fines and other charges may authorize the disclosure of overdue materials by signing the disclosure statement on the Library card Application granting consent on behalf of the child.
+In compliance with the amended Michigan Library Privacy Act [Act No. 445 of 1982 as amended], a parent or legal guardian who signs to accept legal responsibility for return of their child’s library materials and accepts financial liability for that child’s library fines and other charges may authorize the disclosure of overdue materials by signing the disclosure statement on the Library Card Application granting consent on behalf of the child.

-Notification of library director ‑ Any employee of the Howell Carnegie District Library who receives a request, or is served with a subpoena, court order, or other legal process, to release or disclose any library circulation record or material shall promptly notify the library director.
-In the absence of the library director the person designated to act in behalf of the library director shall be notified and take the appropriate action described below.
+- Notification of library director Any employee of the Howell Carnegie District Library who receives a request, or is served with a subpoena, court order, or other legal process, to release or disclose any library circulation record or material shall promptly notify the library director.
+In the absence of the library director, the person designated to act in behalf of the library director shall be notified and take the appropriate action described below.

-Action by library director ‑ The library director, in a timely manner, shall review all requests and orders, consult with the Howell Carnegie District Library Attorney as necessary, and respond in an appropriate manner to each such request and order in accordance with this policy.
+- Action by library director The library director, in a timely manner, shall review all requests and orders, consult with the Howell Carnegie District Library Attorney as necessary, and respond in an appropriate manner to each such request and order in accordance with this policy.

-Court Order for Confidential Records The library director shall comply fully with any court order to release or disclose confidential records as defined above.
+- Court Order for Confidential Records The library director shall comply fully with any court order to release or disclose confidential records as defined above.

-Requests for Nonidentifying Records ‑ The library director shall consult with, and follow the advice of, the Howell Carnegie District Library Attorney concerning requests for the release or disclosure of nonidentifying records as defined above.
+- Requests for Nonidentifying Records The library director shall consult with, and follow the advice of, the Howell Carnegie District Library Attorney concerning requests for the release or disclosure of nonidentifying records as defined above.

-Authority for Policy ‑ The authority for this policy is the Michigan Library Privacy Act (Act No. 455, P.A.
+- Authority for Policy The authority for this policy is the Michigan Library Privacy Act (Act No. 455, P.A.
 1982, being MCL §§ 397.601 to 397.605 as amended) and the Michigan Freedom of Information Act.
 (Act No. 442, P.A.
 1976, as amended, being MCL §§ 15.231 to 15.246).

-- Adoption and Effective Dates ‑ This policy was adopted by the Library Board of Trustees of the Howell Carnegie District Library on February 12, 1991 with an effective date of March 1, 1991.
+- Adoption and Effective Dates This policy was adopted by the Library Board of Trustees of the Howell Carnegie District Library on February 12, 1991, with an effective date of March 1, 1991.